Ask Slashdot: Should We Worry Microsoft Will 'Embrace, Extend, and Extinguish' Linux? - Slashdot

 Microsoft has "embraced" Linux more lately but in reality it's more that they understand Linux has a place and they want to control it.
 What better way than have Linux running on top of a Microsoft product.
 Microsoft still makes some cash and allows those who want Linux to bring it in while still claiming to be a Microsoft shop.
 Microsoft then just sits back and determines what Linux does for those environments and then develop a replacement application for that need.
 Or they could in some instances simply do the old way of how Microsoft did things, acquire the product and rebrand it as Microsoft.
 Keep it on Linux, since they can "manage" it, and they don't have to do any major work, just let that application continue to exist rebranded...

 MS is making big cash from Linux... why kill it?
-(Score:4, Interesting)
+(Score:5, Interesting)

 Microsoft is making money hand over fist from Android/Linux patents.
 Why would they want to kill Linux, because they get two billion dollars a year from the operating system at the minimum?
 Two billion may not be much compared to the 90 billion/year a year total revenue, but it is still something.